The dome of the Radcliffe Camera against a blue sky

 As a student on the PGDip in Sleep Medicine, you will spend two years engaging in a comprehensive taught programme covering the physiology of sleep, through to clinical practice and societal implications.

 Delivery of this course is mostly online, with a one-week residential component.
-You will engage regularly in real time with classmates and teaching faculty.
+You will engage in real time with classmates and teaching faculty.
 You may also wish to consider the related two-year MSc in Sleep Medicine.

 Structure and content